 In this theme we aim to develop and apply the advanced bio-imaging and genome engineering techniques and tools based at the Norwich Research Park to analyse plant growth at a cellular level and also to analyse the dynamics of plant growth and development in field conditions.
 We have three objectives;

 We will develop pipelines that will be publicly accessible to incorporate these above tools to: i) objectively quantify cell growth and proliferation through measurement of volume and shape through time and space, ii) neutralise individual bias, iii) probe sensitivity and iv) objectively compare methods for specific problems.

 We will identify B. napus alleles conferring enhanced seedling performance, apply plot and field level automated phenotyping devices to Brassica field trials and develop new algorithms to extract bespoke traits from Brassica growth in collaboration with commercial growers.

-Establishing and Applying Methods for Efficient Cost Effective Gene Transfer and Genome Editing in Crop Species. (Østergaard, Uauy)
+Establishing and Applying Methods for Efficient Cost Effective Gene Transfer and Genome Editing in Crop Species (Østergaard, Uauy)

 We aim to establish efficient transformation of key wheat varieties such as Cadenza and efficient gene editing using CRISPR/ Cas9 in wheat and B. napus.
 Emerging, promising genome engineering technologies will be adapted for use in crops at the earliest opportunity.